Security Hardening is Applied to Virtual Machines

-Virtual servers are based on a custom Linux Ubuntu 14.04 machine image that is updated every 2-3 weeks and tested nightly.
-This image is configured in accordance with the industry-standard CIS Benchmarks.
+Virtual servers use a Linux Ubuntu machine image whose configuration is based on the Center for Internet Security (CIS) Benchmarks.
 Build configurations and changes are persisted in a source control repository.
-If you need more specifics about our build process and security configuration, please contact us.
+If you need more specifics about the build process and security configuration, please contact us.

 Known Vulnerabilities are Reviewed Daily

 Healthcare Blocks reviews common vulnerabilities and exposures (CVE) bulletins published by the National Institute of Standards and Technology (NIST) on a daily basis.
 Critical zero-day exploits are manually patched, once a solution has been identified.
 Other vulnerabilities are patched automatically as described above.